3ds Max tutorial¶

 3ds max <upper renderer> <scenenameex>.
 If you check the Preview tab of the submission window, you'll see the resolved value.

 Choose a suitable machine from the Instance Type drop-down menu.
-You also have the option of selecting CPU or GPU-based instances.
+You have the option of selecting CPU or GPU-based instances.
+Make sure you select an appropriate machhine.
+If the renderer doesn't require a graphics card, don't choose a machine from the GPU set.

 By default, the submitter derives the frame range from 3ds Max's Render Setup.
 Check the Info section to make sure the frames and tasks are correct.
 We also recommend you enable scout-frames.
-Scout frames will render while all other frames are on hold.
+Scout frames will render while all other frames are on hold. read about holding status here.
 Scout frames allow you to verify your images before committing to a potentially costly render job.

 The task template generates the correct render commands for all your frames.
 It makes extensive use of the tokens mentioned above.
 Check the preview tab to see how the template generates the valid render commands for your renderer: either